Assembly Language Basics: Writing Code the CPU Understands

 sub sp, sp, 16notsub sp, sp, 8 - Use

-stpandldpfor paired stack operations - Verify alignment at function entry:
+stpandldpfor paired stack operations (they naturally handle alignment) - Verify alignment at function entry:

 Trade-off Table